Biosimilars and Biologics

 As part of its pharmacovigilance system, the DKMA conducts scientific evaluations of the benefit-risk balance of the medicinal products based on the information submitted to it.
 The DKMA determines whether it is necessary to implement safety measures, and may also decide to change, suspend or withdraw a marketing authorization if the benefit-risk balance calls for it.

 The DKMA’s pharmacovigilance system also covers biosimilar medicinal products, and the post-authorisation requirements for biosimilar medicines are substantially identical to the requirements for other medicinal products.

 However, the DKMA currently has increased focus on the monitoring of adverse reactions concerning biological (and biosimilar) medicinal products, including such reactions as may occur when switching between biosimilar medicinal products and the reference medicinal products.

-Therefore, biological products are monitored on a product-by-product level, therefore, there are specific requirements applicable when reporting adverse reactions in connection with biological products.
+Therefore, biological products are monitored on a product-by-product level, and, there are specific requirements applicable when reporting adverse reactions in connection with biological products.
 For example, the Danish Executive Order on reporting of side effects on medicinal products, etc. (Executive Order no. 1823 of 15 December 2015), provides that an adverse reaction report from a doctor, dentist or midwife must, to the extent possible, include the name and batch number of the medicinal product if the report concerns a biological medicinal product appearing from the list made by the DKMA (the list can be found on the DKMA’s website).